-An introduction to Accessibility, and WCAG 2.1 additions
+An Introduction to Web Accessibility and WCAG 2.1 Additions

 - W3C (World Wide Web Consortium) is an international community that creates web standards in these focuses: HTML5, CSS, and the Open Web Platform

 - Web Content Accessibility Guidelines 2.1 (WCAG 2.1) are the most current standards for website accessibility

 - ADA and 508 compliance refer to more general bills passed that aim to provide accessibility services to all

 - A, AA, AAA compliant websites refer to the WCAG Guidelines, but are different levels of conformance (“A” being the least amount of conformance, and “AAA” being the most robust)